Venomalia/DolphinTextureExtraction-tool/README.md

 Right click on a game -> **Properties** -> **Filesystem** -> right click on "**Disc - [Game ID]**" -> **Extract Files**...

 ### Command-line UI
-Launch `DolphinTextureExtraction tool.exe` and
+Launch `DolphinTextureExtraction.tool.exe` and
 Follow the instructions of the application

 ### Drag and Drop
-Drop a folder on the `DolphinTextureExtraction tool.exe`, output to the same place only with a "~" in front of the folder.
+Drop a folder on the `DolphinTextureExtraction.tool.exe`, output to the same place only with a "~" in front of the new folder.

 ### Command-line
 List of all [commands](https://github.com/Venomalia/DolphinTextureExtraction-tool/wiki/Command-Line-Commands).